goderich/dissertation/dissertation.md

 #### Evidence for a Southwestern Atayal subgroup {#sec:southwestern-atayal-evidence}

-In addition to all the innovations of Southern Atayal and Nuclear Southern Atayal, S'uli and Matu'aw share even more lexical innovations and aberrations with each other, and also the merger of Proto-Atayal \*c and \*s. @tbl:pa-to-pswa-consonants provides an outlook of changes from Proto-Atayal to S'uli and Matu'aw for all consonants with intermediate steps.
+In addition to all the innovations of Southern Atayal and Nuclear Southern Atayal, S'uli and Matu'aw share even more lexical innovations and aberrations with each other, and also the merger of Proto-Atayal \*c and \*s. @tbl:pa-to-pswa-consonants provides an outlook of changes from Proto-Atayal to Proto-Southwestern Atayal (PSWA) and later to S'uli and Matu'aw for all consonants.

 : Reflexes of Proto-Atayal consonants in Proto-Southwestern Atayal {#tbl:pa-to-pswa-consonants}